TheFutureGadgetsLab/PettingZoo/README.md

 ## Algorithms
 Evolution, Neural Networks, Stuff.

-## Installation and Requirements
+## Installation and Requirement
-Currently only the C bindings for SFML are required.
-An example installation procedure is:
+SFML and CUDA must be installed to build.
+CUDA is only required to run on the GPU and SFML is only required to watch a chromosome play.

 ```
 mkdir build